Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 Each case is individual, and I can only report from my experience with Ezoic for this blog.
 However, I am often asked if Ezoic is worth it.
 From my point of view, Ezoic only makes sense if you meet the following requirements:

-Below you will find some questions that I also asked myself during my first steps with Ezoic.
+Below you will find some questions that I also asked myself when I first started using Ezoic.

 Der Mindestauszahlbetrag bei Ezoic beträgt 20 USD.